James-Wachuka/podcasts_pipeline/README.md

 ## AIRFLOW DATA PIPELINE TO DOWNLOAD PODCASTS
-build a four-step data pipeline using Airflow, which is a popular, Python-based data engineering tool for defining and running very powerful and flexible data pipelines.
-The pipeline will download podcast episodes.
+Building a four-step data pipeline using Airflow,The pipeline will download podcast episodes.

 ## PREREQUISITES
 Install the following locally: